SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-webapp.yml) describes the properties and their effects.

 #### Deployment Spec
 The default max heap size is -Xmx768m which should be fine for any environment.
+The off-heap is about 240MB so the container should have a memory limit of about 1G.
 The [Sample Kubernetes Spec](../deploy/reporting-webapp.yml) runs four replicas with a higher memory limit.